 Whether one believes in the “science” around A2A2 or not, clearly a lot of consumers of dairy products believe in it and are prepared to pay a premium for A2A2.
 Vala has been breeding consistently to meet this market demand and over 50% of Vala’s herd is already A2A2.
 We prioritise A2A2 in our choice of donor heifers and joining sires.
 Our aim is to achieve over 90% of our herd as A2A2 within 5 years;

 Dehorning calves is an awful business and one that can be avoided by using polled Holsteins.
 The gap between the breed-leading horned Holsteins and breed-leading polled Holsteins has closed very rapidly in recent years.
 The reality is that now dairy farmers do not need to take a penalty in terms of production or any other management trait by introducing polled Holsteins into their herd.
-Eliminating the dehorning trauma from young calves also eliminates a “free kick” that the animal welfare lobby uses against the dairy sector time and time again.
+Eliminating dehorning calves also eliminates a “free kick” that the animal welfare lobby uses against the dairy sector time and time again.
 At Vala we have already bred homozygous (PP) bulls that are now in AI making semen for dairy farmers – every calf from a PP bull will be born polled.
+AI Studs have been keen to acquire polled bulls from Vala e.g. Vala Andreas BOLTI-P now at Agrigene had a gBPI of 514 in the August 2022 proofs and he remains firmly in the top 5 bulls (non-polled and polled) standing in Australia.
 In our Vala breeding program currently about half of the donor heifers are polled and we heavily use polled sires in our embryo production and in AI of our heifers.
 Within 5 years we would aim to be 100% polled;

-Hopefully the discussion above gives an insight into the breeding philosophy at Vala and why Vala livestock that are for sale either directly via the on-line catalog on our website, or at a feature Sale have so many of these desirable traits already.
+Hopefully the discussion above gives an insight into the breeding philosophy at Vala and why Vala livestock that are for sale either directly via the on-line catalog on our website (valaholsteins.com) or at a feature Sale have so many of these desirable traits already.

 As a final word, we should emphasize that Vala Holsteins is a breeder – and only a breeder.
-We do NOT have a milking dairy and therefore we have NO milking herd.
-We do not intend to milk cows again therefore we do not hold back the best cows for ourselves and sell the rest.
+We are NOT a commercial dairy farm and we do NOT have a milking dairy and therefore we have NO milking herd.
+We do not intend to become a commercial dairy farm therefore we do not hold back the best cows for ourselves and sell the rest.
 No, we sell everything (including our ex-flush heifers) so that they will go to good homes in someone-else’s dairy.
-Thus, the ultimate beneficiary of the Vala breeding program are those who buy our livestock.
+Thus, the ultimate beneficiary of the Vala breeding program are those who buy our livestock or acquire semen from Vala-bred bulls standing at AI Studs.